 Health Benefits of Horsetail

-Immune Support: Some of the other properties of horsetail include antibacterial and antiseptic, meaning that the extract can protect against the invasion of foreign pathogens and substances that can compromise our immune system.
+Horsetail has antibacterial and antiseptic properties, meaning that the extract can protect against the invasion of foreign pathogens and substances that can compromise our immune system.
 This is particularly effective when you have been wounded or are recovering from an illness, as infections can be much more severe when they attack an already weakened immune system.

-Inflammation Relief: If you regularly experience painful swelling and inflammation in parts of your body, whether due to injury, arthritis, gout, or any other condition, adding horsetail tea or supplements to your health regiment can be of great use.
-The analgesic and anti-inflammatory compounds found in horsetail can quickly alleviate those symptoms and get you back on your feet.
+If you regularly experience painful swelling and inflammation in parts of your body, whether due to injury, arthritis, gout, or any other condition, adding horsetail tea or supplements to your health regimen can be of great use.
+The analgesic and anti-inflammatory compounds found in this herb can quickly alleviate those symptoms and get you back on your feet.

-Cognition: The idea of our mind “starting to go” can be a frightening thought, so it is important to protect your powers of cognition as well as possible.
 Horsetail’s antioxidant effects have been linked to higher cognitive abilities in laboratory studies, probably owing to the increase in neural pathway efficiency when free radicals are eliminated from the system.
-This means that horsetail is not only a brain-boosting herb, but it may protect from cognitive disorders like Alzheimer’s disease and dementia as we age.
+This means that horsetail is not only a brain-boosting herb, but it may protect you from cognitive disorders like Alzheimer’s disease and dementia as you age.

-Respiratory Issues: if you suffer from respiratory issues, such as congestion or frequent colds, drinking horsetail tea can be a wonderful solution.
-It acts as an expectorant, clearing out mucus and phlegm where bacteria can lodge and grow, while also helping to strengthen the immune system and relieve inflammation, resulting in respiratory relief, such as the elimination of coughs and irritation in your tracts.
+If you suffer from respiratory issues, such as congestion or frequent colds, drinking horsetail tea can be a wonderful solution.
+It acts as an expectorant, clearing out mucus and phlegm where bacteria can lodge and grow, while also helping strengthen the immune system and relieve inflammation, resulting in respiratory relief.

-Horsetail extract is commonly found in various creams and organic beauty products, as the unique and complex mixture of antioxidant, anti-inflammatory, silica, and other compounds are a powerful agent for skin care.
+Horsetail extract is commonly found in various creams and organic beauty products, as the unique and complex mixture of antioxidant, anti-inflammatory, silica, and other compounds, which are powerful skin care agents.
 If you want to reduce the redness of boils or acne, eliminate eczema or psoriasis, or prevent premature aging, horsetail extract contains all of the necessary components to do that.

-Diabetes: Research has connected the use of horsetail supplements and tea to more balanced insulin levels in the body, namely in the rapid lowering of blood sugar when necessary.
+Research published in the Journal of Ethnopharmacology has connected the use of horsetail supplements and tea to more balanced insulin levels in the body, namely in the rapid lowering of blood sugar when necessary.
 While this is an effective method of diabetes management, it should only be used for a short time, or when absolutely necessary.
-It can have serious long-term impacts if consumed for longer than two months in succession.
+It can have long-term impacts if consumed for longer than two months in succession.

-Hair Care: The rich mixture of minerals and organic compounds in horsetail have also made it a popular element in hair products, namely to increase the strength of the hair and improve its health.
-You can reduce hair loss, strengthen hair follicles and even boost the luster and shine of your hair by using horsetail extracts in your hair care products.
+The rich mixture of minerals and organic compounds in horsetail have also made it a popular element in hair care products, namely to increase the strength of the hair and improve its health.
+You can reduce hair loss, strengthen hair follicles, and even boost the luster and shine of your hair by using horsetail extracts in your hair care products.

-A Final Word of Warning: There are some negative side effects to horsetail, but they generally only manifest after taking the herb for more than two months straight.
+Word of Caution: There are some side effects to horsetail, but they generally only manifest after taking the herb for more than two months straight.
 The effects on your body can be very powerful and beneficial, as we have seen above, but care must be taken.
 If you are pregnant or lactating, don’t consume this herb, and for everyone else, speak to a trained medical professional or your physician before adding this high-impact herb to your health regimen.